Skip to content

 吗 (ma) – a question word

-The left radical, 口 (kǒu; mouth), signifies the act of asking questions orally.
+The left radical, 口 (kǒu; mouth), signifies asking questions orally.
 The right part, 马 (mǎ; horse), has a similar pronunciation to 吗(ma), further reinforcing the phonetic aspect.
 Therefore, 吗 combines the meaning side, 口, with the phonetic side 马.

 妈 (mā) – mother

-The left radical, 女 (nǚ, female), indicates the meaning, while the right part serves as the phonetic element.
+The left radical, 女 (nǚ, female), indicates the meaning, while the right part is the phonetic element.
 The similar pronunciation between 马 (mǎ, horse) and 妈 (mā, mother) reinforces the phonetic connection.

 Other types include “right radical, left phonetic,” “up radical, down phonetic,” “down radical, up phonetic,” “outside radical, inside phonetic,” “inside radical, outside phonetic,” and more.